 If you can’t avoid earning taxable interest, you may be able to offset it by increasing your deductions or claiming available tax credits.
 For example, contributions to a traditional IRA, HSA (health savings account) or 401(k) can reduce your taxable income.
 This could potentially help offset your CD interest earnings.

-You should note, however, that if you itemize deductions, you won’t be able to deduct investment-related expenses or other qualifying costs for 2024 and 2025.
+You should note, however, that if you itemize deductions, you won’t be able to deduct investment-related expenses or other qualifying costs in 2025 and after.
 While this doesn’t eliminate the tax on CD interest, it can reduce your overall tax liability.
 Coordinating deductions and credits with the timing of your CD interest can help create a more tax-efficient financial plan.

 5. Gift CDs to Family Members in Lower Tax Brackets